Sustained Quantum Coherence and Entanglement in the Avian Compass

-Note that Eqn.(\ref{masterEqn}) does not contain any environmental noise, though this does not alter the estimates of the decay rate $k$ (see Supp.
-Information).

-In the previous literature on the RP model of the avian compass, it has been common to employ a Liouville equation to model the dynamics.
-In fact, a term-by-term comparison of the evolution of the terms of the density matrix readily confirms that this former approach and our ME are exactly equivalent in the absence of environmental noise.
-Both agree with the singlet yield integral, $\Phi=\int_0^{\infty}\langle{\psi^-}|Tr_n(\rho (t))| \psi^-\rangle k e^{-kt} dt$, another commonly used quantity from the prior literature, when singlet and triplet reaction rates are equal.
-Specifically, the ultimate population of our singlet `shelf' $| S \rangle$ then corresponds to $\Phi$.
-However, when we presently wish to introduce various kinds of noise operator, in particular the pure phase variant, then the ME approach provides a more intuitive framework.
+The previous literature has been common to employed a Liouville equation to model the RP dynamics.
+In fact, a term-by-term comparison of the evolution of the density matrix readily confirms that this former approach and our ME are exactly equivalent in the absence of environmental noise.
+For equal singlet and triplet reaction rates, both give rise to the same singlet yield that is often defined as the integral $\Phi=\int_0^{\infty}\langle{\psi^-}|Tr_n(\rho (t))| \psi^-\rangle k e^{-kt} dt$ in the prior literature.
+Specifically, the ultimate population of our singlet shelf $| S \rangle$ corresponds to $\Phi$.
+However, when we presently wish to introduce various kinds of noise operators, our ME approach provides the more intuitive framework.